 Now, there are technology firms (‘robo-advisers’) that replace humans with computers.
 Instead of having a smart-but-fallible human promise to get you in on the next hot stock, these companies use algorithms and computers to track the share market.

-This is a good thing because
+This can be a good thing because:

 (2) there are a lot of reports and studies that suggest that, in the long run, humans are just not very good at picking out winning stocks reliably and consistently.
 True story…

 Before we jump in, here are a few things you may want to consider when researching these companies:

 It’s really important to understand that a small fee can eat into your investments in a really big way.
 When it’s presented as a percentage it often seems really small (“Oh, it’s 1%, that’s nothing!”).
 But a 1% fee could cost you almost $600,000 over a 40 year period.
 That’s over half a million dollars.

 However!
 You have to balance that out with getting good returns on your investment: if you’re paying a higher fee for better returns, it could be worth it.